sherlockhoatszx/doc2vec-IMDB-sentimentanalysis/README.md

 that  i have already already writen all the train/pos texts,train/neg and train/unsup texts into one text file, therefore there is no code showing how to concatenate those files.However it mostly like the code concatenatint the test files.

 ## score
-the clf scores 0.87. it is quite impressing.
+the clf(Logistic Regression) scores 0.87. it is quite impressing.